briansu2004/udemy-devops-real-projects/005-VaultJenkinsCICD/README.md

 ## Project Goal

-In this article, you will learn how to integrate Vault into Jenkins pipeline, as well as the basic usage of Hashicorp Vault.
+In this lab, we will learn how to integrate Vault into Jenkins pipeline, as well as the basic usage of Hashicorp Vault.

 ## Environments